mortimer-lab/mortimer-lab.github.io/_pages/handbook.md

 4. Thoroughly [document](#data-storage-and-sharing) and share your work
 5. Ask for feedback from me, collaborators, and other lab members in a timely manner
 6. Contribute to the lab environment: share your expertise with others, participate in lab meetings, and offer feedback on experimental design, code, figures, and drafts

+## Use of generative AI models

+I recognize that generative AI resources can be useful tools for the development and debugging of code.
+However, I encourage everyone to write original code whenever possible.
+When you use code from some other resource, including generative AI or online forums, ensure that you understand what each line of code does before moving on to the next step of your analysis.

+Reading the scientific literature and practicing writing are crucial steps in your development as a scientist.
+AI generated summaries are not a subsitute for keeping up with scientific literature related to your project.
+Use of generative AI tools is not permitted for writing of abstracts, scientific manuscripts, or grant applications.

 # Lab day to day